frostyfeet909/testingFoam/README.md

 1. fe41
 2. python main.py

-Requirements for each are in the respective readme and brief instruction on use.
+Requirements for each are in the respective readme and brief instruction on use (they're very out of date).
+Any folders/files listed in the structure needed for execution either come packaged with it or will be generated on first run.

 # Main applications
 findGood - Goes through all cases in the data.csv and outputs a text file with cases that performed within a certain tolerance of the referenceCase.